alexellis/jaas/README.md

 # jaas - Jobs as a Service (JaaS)

-This repository is a prototype CLI for one-time containers/jobs on Docker Swarm using the Docker API.
+This project provides a simple CLI that binds to the Docker Swarm API to create an ad-hoc/one-shot Service and then poll until it exits.
+Service logs can also be retrieved if the experimental feature is enabled on your Docker Engine.

 ## Get started

-* Pre-requisites:
+### Pre-requisites:

-* Docker 1.13-RC
+* Docker 1.13-RC (in experimental mode for service logs)
 * Go 1.7.3 (or Golang container)

 * Build the code: